Rum tasting

 Bayou Single Barrel

-Made from sugarcane in Louisiana and aged in Rye Barrels I really didn’t know what to expect when sitting down with this.
+Made from locally grown sugarcane from Southern Louisiana and aged in rye barrels, I really didn’t know what to expect when sitting down with this.

 Facts & Figures.